meatch/system-setup/README.md

 # System Setup
-This repo is used to help set up with the latest tools for Web Development
+This repo is used to help set up the latest tools for Web Development

 ## MacOS Set Up